yukikongju/NBA-Dashboard/README.md

 ### Leaderboard

-Allows the user to view the top players or teams based on a numerical statistic.
+Allow the user to view the top players or teams based on a numerical statistic.

 ### Evolution

-Allows the user to see a player's or team's stats across the season through a table and a graph.
+Allow the user to see a player's or team's stats across the season through a table and a graph.
 Compares that metrics to league average.

 ### Comparison

-Allows the user to compare two players or teams for a particular season.
+Allow the user to compare two players or teams for a particular season.

 ### Screener

-Allows the user to choose a dataset and find an observation that matches filters inputs.
+Allow the user to choose a dataset and find an observation that matches filters inputs.

 ![Screenshot](screenshots/screener.png)

 ### View Dataset

-Allows the user to view and download a histogram, a scatterplot, a summary of the variables and raw observations of a dataset
+Allow the user to view and download a histogram, a scatterplot, a summary of the variables and raw observations of a dataset

 ![Screenshot](screenshots/view_dataset.png)